New Jersey Dog-Bite Laws

 As long as the victim was bitten, the owner may have to pay damages for all of the injuries, even if some of them resulted when the dog jumped on the victim or attacked in other ways.
 (Gross v.
 Dunham, 221 A.2d 555 (N.J.
 App.
 1966).

-Dogs can certainly injure people without actually biting them, such as by knocking someone over or chasing a motorcycle and causing an accident.
+Dogs can injure people without actually biting them, for example by knocking someone over or chasing a motorcycle and causing an accident.
 In situations like that, the strict liability statute won't apply.
-But a victim who can prove that the incident resulted from the dog owner's negligence might still be able to receive compensation for the injuries.

 • the owner had a duty to take reasonable care to control the dog's behavior